hexanal/fredmercy-blog/src/content/en/home.md

 ---
 title: Fred Mercy
 description: Welcome to my home on the web; it is a blend of a many things.
-It's a portfolio, a repository of public notes, a way to express myself creatively, a blog.
+It's a portfolio, a repository of public notes, a way to express myself creatively, a blog, and anything else I want it to be.
 Feel free to browse and let me know if you need anything, eh?
-Alright cool.
+Alright, cool.
 type: page
 isHome: true
 i18n: